Advoca Health Ltd

 - Anonymisation: When you consent for us to process your data for the purposes described in 3(d) we use a robust process to fully anonymise your transcripts and summaries.
 After this process it is not possible to trace this data back to you.

-7. Your Data Rights
+7. Your Data Rights (UK and EU Users)

 - Right to Be Informed: This Privacy Policy serves to inform you about our data processing activities.
 We also provide clear information within the App before you consent to processing.